Crack in the Mirror

 Crack in the Mirror is a 1960 American drama film directed by Richard Fleischer.
 The three principal actors, Orson Welles, Juliette Gréco, and Bradford Dillman, play dual roles in two interconnected stories as the participants in two love triangles.
-The script was credited to by producer Darryl F. Zanuck (under his frequent pseudonym "Mark Canfield"), but in his 1993 autobiography Just Tell Me When to Cry, Fleischer revealed that it was ghostwritten by the blacklisted Jules Dassin.

-In an interview with American Legends website, the late Bradford Dillman revealed that on the set Orson Welles could be "hell on wheels" and that director Fleischer "didn't fool around with Orson.
-Nobody fooled around with Orson.
-He did his own thing."
+The film was released by 20th Century Fox on May 19, 1960.

 Plot

 In a run-down Paris dwelling, an angry Hagolin accuses mistress Eponine of seeing a man named Robert Larnier behind his back.
 In a party at a stately home, prosperous attorney Lamerciere's guests include his longtime mistress Florence and his young law partner Claude Lancaster.

 Eponine attempts to murder Hagolin but fails.
 Larnier intervenes on her behalf and Eponine strangles the man with a scarf.
 The body is dismembered and dumped, then Eponine is placed under arrest.

 Claude, who is secretly Florence's lover, feels that he deserves credit for much of Lamerciere's courtroom success.
 He leaps at the opportunity when Eponine asks him to defend her.
 Lamerciere remarks that Claude and Florence could do to him exactly what the accused woman and lover Larnier did to Hagolin.

 In court, Lamerciere persuades Claude to allow him to deliver the closing argument.
 He paints such a lurid picture of Eponine's crime that results in her conviction.
 His gaze at Florence makes it clear that he knows that she has been unfaithful.